-The Department of Anatomy and Cell Biology is pleased to introduce the new BSc/MSc track program.
-The program is intended for strong undergraduate students who are interested in research and have intentions of pursuing a Master’s degree after completion of their Bachelor’s degree.
-For more details on requirements for admission, please see the "Who Can Apply" tab at the bottom of this page.
+The Department of Anatomy and Cell Biology is pleased to offer BSc/MSc track program, intended for strong undergraduate students who are interested in research and have intentions of pursuing a Master’s degree after completion of their BSc.
+For more details on requirements for admission, please see the information below under "Who Can Apply."

 How it Works

 Interested and qualified students are invited to apply in January of their U2 (second-to-last) year of undergraduate studies.
 Selection into the program means early acceptance into the MSc program, and students will begin their MSc in the summer immediately following their final term of undergraduate study.
 Continuation directly into the MSc remains conditional upon the maintenance of a CGPA of 3.5 or higher during the applicant’s final undergraduate year.

 Students accepted into the program will first conduct a summer research project prior to commencing their final undergraduate year (remunerated at a rate of $350/week - see below for funding information) .
 This summer research project will be conducted in the laboratory where the student plans to pursue future MSc studies.

 Finally, during the final academic year, students will complete an Honours research project with their future Master's supervisors.
 Bi-semester meetings with their supervisors, as well as short presentations to be given before the Program Director and other faculty members to discuss their research experiences, will be required.

 For a printable version of the above BSc-MSc timeline, please see here: BSc/MSc Timeline 2018

 For a detailed timeline of recommended course selection for students entering the MSc from the BSc, please see here: MSc Course Plan 2018